Reflections and Retreats

 SORA (Seniors Out Reflecting Again) Soirees

-Sponsored by, Faith and Service, CCD, Alumni, and Residence Life.
+Sponsored by, Faith and Service, CCD, Alumni, and Residence Education.

-Seniors are invited to four unique opportunities.
+Seniors are invited to a day retreat off campus.
 This is a time to stop and reflect, embrace your past experiences and reflect on your future ones.
 Dinner is provided and all are welcome.
 If interested in learning more information or to RSVP please contact Denning Aaris.

 4 "U"s Retreat

 This retreat is offered as a joint collaboration between the Office of Faith and Service, Student Activities and Leadership,the Office of Diversity and Inclusion, and Academic Services.
 This retreat is an opportunity for you to unpack and reflect on your time at Babson, understand more about yourself, unwind and take a break from your busy schedule, and unite with other Babson students on the same journey for growth and self-discovery.
 If interested, please contact Denning Aaris.